zenbones-theme/zenbones.nvim/doc/zenbones.md

 ### Create your own colorscheme

-You can ultimately create your own colorscheme that is based on Zenbones by defining a palette and generating a specs.
+You can ultimately create your own colorscheme that is based on zenbones by defining a palette and generating a specs.
 Best way to demonstrate this is through an example.
 Let's make a zenbones-flavored Gruvbox colorscheme called `gruvbones`.